Financial Calculators

 Expected Return Rate

-The expected rate of return is an estimation of the average annual growth you anticipate from your SIP investment.
-It is essential to have realistic expectations based on the historical performance of the investment instrument or fund you plan to invest in.
-It is advisable to consider long-term average returns rather than short-term fluctuations.
+The expected rate of return is your estimated average annual growth rate.
+It is vital to set realistic expectations based on the historical performance of your chosen mutual fund or asset class.
+Always focus on long-term historical averages rather than short-term market spikes.

 A SIP calculator uses the following formula: